-After a hapless day of travelling (just call us “wrong way”), we took Jiver back to the Airbnb and went out to seek internal nourishment.
-We had a couple of recommendations for places to eat from a local friend in Porto and found Taberna do Jéréré to be close by and by some miracle, Google actually got us there!
+After a hapless day of traveling (just call us “wrong way”), we took Jiver back to the Airbnb and went out to seek internal nourishment.
+We had a couple of recommendations for places to eat from a local friend in Porto and found Taberna do Jéréré to be close, by and by some miracle, Google actually got us there!
 Holy mother of wow!
-I had the chef’s seafood special and Joe had a veal steak.
+I had the chef’s seafood special, and Joe had a veal steak.
 (Roast, more like!
 Well, look!)
-While the seafood dish was like a baked seafood surprise it was dee-licious!
-Crab, shrimp and cod all baked with mashed potatoes, and vegetables in a sort of cream sauce.
+While the seafood dish was like a baked seafood surprise.
+It was dee-licious!
+Crab, shrimp, and cod, all baked with mashed potatoes and vegetables in a cream sauce.
 Waugh!
 It was all crazy good.
 And chocolate Charlotte cake for dessert.
 All for about 40 Euros for two with apps and wine!

 After dinner, we strolled back to our place and found that Jiver had eaten the entire bag of doggie downer treats!
 OMG, the bag said one per day per 20 kg. of dog!
 Well, we hoped they wouldn’t kill him!
 The fact that they didn’t and only gave him horrendous gas tells how useless they really were!
 He was fine and ready to whine the next day!

 From Régua, we drove to Quinta do Pôpa, a dog friendly winery way up on a hill overlooking the river that had the most fantastic view as well as wines and port.
 Quinta do Pôpa is a small winery on the way to Pinhão that has the most user-friendly website of all the wineries I looked at.
 I signed us up for our visit and ordered a cheese plate for us to have while doing our tasting without having to make a phone call.
 The staff was awesome as were the wines.
 They asked us if they could take a picture of us with Jiver to use online to show that dogs are welcome, and we said, of course.
 C’mon Portugal, more places like this, please!